 The recipe below is divided into sections.
 Before starting prep all ingredients so they will be ready on hand once you start cooking.
 The recipe card below defaults to numbered directions.
-In the directions numbers 3, 8,13,18, and 21 are —- to divide the recipe directions.
+In the directions “—-” is used to divide the recipe directions into sections.

 You can swap out almonds for chopped pecans.
 Use the same amount.